BeingTomGreen/IP-User-Location/README.md

 #### Get the user's IP address
 You can use `->getIpAddress()` to retrieve the users IP address.

-**You shouldn't be trusting a user based this data, HTTP headers can be faked trivially**
+**You shouldn't be trusting a user based this data, HTTP headers can be faked, trivially.**

 ### API keys & query limits
 You can get a (free) API key [here](http://ipinfodb.com/register.php), obviously this should be kept private.